Strictly Better offers information about Magic: The Gathering cards that are functionally superior to other cards.

 Any suggestions with following conditions are automatically rejected

-Suggestions with labels are still listed when searching as they may still be useful when considering card replacements, unless you specifically hide them via filter menu on the Browse page.
+Such suggestions are still listed as they may still be useful when considering alternatives, but you can hide them via filters menu on the Browse page.

 List of current labels: